aduboseh/iter/docs/Iter_Hardening_Directive_v2.0.md

 - Enforce 2FA/MFA for all contributors
 - Use SSH keys or GPG-signed commits
-- No forks allowed for SCG (disable in repo settings)
+- No forks allowed for Iter (disable in repo settings)
-- `scg-mcp` may allow forks if open-sourcing client SDKs
+- `iter` may allow forks if open-sourcing client SDKs

 #### Zero-Touch Zone (Never Code)

 - No adapters, wrappers, debug endpoints, or pseudo-APIs for direct substrate access in either repo.
-- No HTTP servers, SDKs, or UI code in the SCG repo.
+- No HTTP servers, SDKs, or UI code in the Iter repo.

 **Done When:**
-- Both repos are private (or `scg-mcp` is public if appropriate), branch-protected, and secret-scanned.
+- Both repos are private (or `iter` is public if appropriate), branch-protected, and secret-scanned.
 - You cannot push to `main` without a PR and passing checks.
 - CODEOWNERS enforces review gates for critical modules.
 - All commits are GPG-signed.